 - Nathan's role as Preston Northwest in Gravity Falls is a somewhat of a loose cartoon version of Larry Hagman's character J.R.
 Ewing from the television show Dallas, just without the stetson and the Southern accent, with a mustache and if J.R. was an outright Card-Carrying Villain rather just being Affably Evil.

-- Cayde-6 in Destiny is pretty close to what would happen if you stuck Malcolm Reynolds into an administrative position, with the same crazy plans, attitude towards authority, and desire to get out and fight the war himself.
+- Cayde-6 in Destiny is pretty close to what would happen if you stuck Malcolm Reynolds into an administrative position (and a spiffy robot body), with the same crazy plans, accent, attitude towards authority, and desire to get out and fight the war himself.

 - Ink-Suit Actor: His primary character in the Halo series, Sergeant Buck, is an exact replica of himself◊.